February 15, 2018

 During this time of year, thunderstorms become more common.
 As a homeowner, it is your responsibility to ensure your home is ready for the wrath of Mother Nature.
 One of the main things you need to keep an eye on as a storm approaches is your HVAC unit.
 By taking a few precautions, you should have no problem keeping your unit safe and functional regardless of the weather outside.
 Read below to find out what you need to do to keep your HVAC unit safe as a severe storm moves into your area.

-When trying to prepare your HVAC unit for a bad weather event, the first thing you should do is check the outside portion of your system.
+of your system.
 The first thing to check on the outside portion of the HVAC unit is the straps that hold your condenser unit down to the concrete pad.
 Give these straps a tug to ensure they are fastened securely to the pad.

 The next thing you should do is check to see if there are any objects surrounding your unit that may cause damage if the wind blows them around.
 Moving things like patio furniture or even lawn ornaments away from your unit is important.
 Leaving these items in place will usually lead to a lot of damage if they are thrust into your HVAC unit by strong winds.